The aim [of Channel Five Children's Hour] should be childhood innocence tinged with sinister corruption. So think Andi Peters

 - In The Secret Saturdays, the Big Bad actually has his own TV show, of which their young Genre Savvy son Zak is a fan.
 Unusually for this trope, Argost is the same on-camera as he is off-camera... a Faux Affably Evil Large Ham.

-- In the Family Guy episode "Road to Europe," it is revealed that the characters on Jolly Farm Revue, a show Stewie likes are Depraved Kids Show Hosts.
+- In "Road to Europe," it is revealed that the characters on Jolly Farm Revue, a show Stewie likes are Depraved Kids Show Hosts.

 - Binky the Clown from Garfield and Friends qualifies, although he was the same on and off camera.
 Sidney the Dinosaur was a better example in his episode.